-TRIANGULATION_L2Q is a C++ program which reads information describing a triangulation of a set of points using 3-node ("linear") triangles, and creates a 6-node ("quadratic") triangulation.
+TRIANGULATION_L2Q, a C++ code which reads information describing a triangulation of a set of points using 3-node ("linear") triangles, and creates a 6-node ("quadratic") triangulation.

 The same number of triangles are used, but each triangle is given three extra midside nodes.
 The coordinates of these nodes are determined by averaging the coordinates of pairs of vertices of the triangles.